SOInter: A Novel Deep Energy Based Interpretation Method for Explaining Structured Output Models: Proposed method

-Now we explain our intuition about an interpreter, which explains the behavior of a structured output model in predicting a single output variable.
-We assume a structured model is available as a black box we do not know about.
-Our goal is to find indices of $\boldmath{k}$ important features of $\mathbf{x}$ which affect the black box prediction about the target output $\mathbf{y}_t$.
-As for different localities of the input space these indices may vary, the proposed interpreter is a function $\mathcal{IN}_t(\mathbf{x};\alpha):\mathcal{X} \to {\lbrace 0, \;1 \rbrace}^n$ over the input space with a set of parameters $\alpha$ which returns an n-dimensional $k$-hot vector.
-In this vector, the value of $1$ shows the indices of selected $k$ important features for target output $\mathbf{y}_t$.
+Now we explain our intuition about an interpreter, which explains the behavior of a structured output model in predicting a single target output variable.
+We focus on the $t$th dimension of the output space, $\mathbf{y}^{sb}_t$, as the target.
+Our goal is to train the interpreter $\mathcal{IN}_t(\mathbf{x};\alpha)$ which explores a subset of the most important features that affect the black-box prediction for the target output $\mathbf{y}^{sb}_t$.
+At different localities of the input space, this subset of features may vary.
+Therefore, the proposed interpreter is a function $\mathcal{IN}_t(\mathbf{x};\alpha):\mathcal{X} \to {\lbrace 0, \;1 \rbrace}^n$ over the input space with a set of parameters $\alpha$ and returns an n-dimensional $k$-hot vector in which the value of $1$ shows the indices of selected $k$ important features for target output $\mathbf{y}^{sb}_t$.